Santa Barbara is one of my favorite cities. I call it my home away from home.

 Read More: Things to Do in Carpinteria

 I have been surprised by the good selection of museums available to visit in the area.
-Even small towns like Solvang has a good selection.
+Even small towns like Solvang have a good selection.
 Therefore, you can go as museum crazy as you want.

 - MOXI, The Wolf Museum of Exploration